sksamuel/hoplite/README.md

 `ConfigLoader().withFileExtensionMapping("data", YamlParser)`

 ## Cascading Config

-Hoplite has the concept of cascading or layered config.
+Hoplite has the concept of cascading or layered or fallback config.
 This means you can pass more than one config file to the ConfigLoader.
 When the config is resolved into Kotlin classes, a lookup will cascade or fall through one file to another in the order they were passed to the loader, until the first file that defines that key.